“To win in the marketplace, you must first win in the workplace,” said Doug Conant, CEO of Campbell’s Soup.

-For example, recently, with Covid protocols in place and increased work-from-home numbers, cloud-based video conferencing software enterprise Zoom has had a massive increase in its client base.
+- For example, recently, with Covid protocols in place and increased work-from-home numbers, cloud-based video conferencing software enterprise Zoom has had a massive increase in its client base.
 While this may augur well for Zoom in popularity and revenue, Zoom also tops the list for more engaged employees.
-A “happiest employees” list done by Comparably revealed how Zoom attained an Employee Net Promoter Score (eNPS) of 94.
-As per the dynamics, 95% of Zoom employees felt highly engaged and were happy to encourage friends to work for the company.
+Comparably’s “happiest employees” list revealed how Zoom attained an Employee Net Promoter Score (eNPS) of 94.
+As per the dynamics, 95% of Zoom employees felt highly engaged and encouraged friends to work for the company.

 Happy, engaged workers offer a definite roadmap for successful enterprises.
 Employee Engagement Net Promoter Score offers an easy and tangible way to ascertain employee engagement levels, helping companies maintain a highly engaging work environment benefiting both employees and management.

-Empuls, our powerful eNPS software helps organizations of all sizes explore how their employees feel about their products and services.
-The software helps you uncover hidden drivers of employee engagement and accurately determine the eNPS by simply asking employees how likely they are to advocate your brand to their friends and family.
-The software lets you customize questions, survey frequencies and participant lists.
+The software enables you to uncover hidden drivers of employee engagement and accurately determine the eNPS by simply asking employees how likely they are to advocate your brand to their friends and family.
+The software lets you customize questions, survey frequencies, and participant lists.

 Just as a business strategy is driven by being customer-centric, a business’ HR strategy needs to be employee-centric.
 This goes a long way in building employee advocacy.
 Online real estate company Zillow exemplifies this approach.
 With more than 3000 employees, the company deems its HR function to be its most important function.

 Interestingly, it avoids many companies' workaholic approaches and instead invests in employee education and innovation.
 No wonder, then, that Zillow ended up with an eNPS of 65 in its latest survey.